Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Continuing the Mission:
-- The chapter opens with Beric Dondarrion and the Brotherhood Without Banners on their quest to protect the innocent and fight against injustice.
+- The story continues with Beric Dondarrion and the Brotherhood Without Banners on their quest to protect the innocent and fight against injustice.
 - They travel through the countryside, offering aid and assistance to those in need, embodying their motto of "We defend the weak."
 2. A Village in Distress:
 - The Brotherhood comes across a village plagued by marauding bandits, terrorizing the villagers and causing suffering.